 The IChemE Forms of Contract are drafted as performance-based contracts for the design and construction of a process plant and other output-based projects.
-Specifically addressing the liabilities and testing regimes appropriate for a performance plant, they are used extensively across a range of process industries.
+They specifically address the liabilities and testing regimes appropriate for a performance plant, and are used extensively across a range of process industries.

 - the main provisions, structure and features of the IChemE Forms of Contract and the key differences between them